 ...
 "The VDR capsule was found at the following position: 27º 08.0' N, 034º 59.1' E. Around 97 percent of the data was recovered by the technician of Broadgate, and was very useful in clarifying most of the aspects of the investigation".

 (Note: Can we really trust the data from the VDR?
 The story related by voices/info of the VDR is very, very strange to say the least!
-At no time during the 4 hours 25 minutes fire does the M/V Al Salam Boccaccio 98 contact any vessel or shore station or the home office about the fire or any problem on the ship!
+At no time during the 4 hours 25 minutes fire does the M/S Al Salam Boccaccio 98 contact any vessel or shore station or the home office about the fire or any problem on the ship!
+Normally El Salam ship masters regulary phoned the shipowner MI at Cairo to discuss any problems or questions.
+This was a family company, where every ship officer knew the owner.
 The Panama investigators do not explain this strange fact.)

 The Fire, the Water on the Car Deck and the Sinking